-This article was first published on the website of our project Sentience Politics.
+This collection of articles was first published on the website of Sentience Politics.

 Most charities focus their work on helping individuals who already exist, while few charities try to explicitly benefit individuals who will live in the future.
 Although it is understandable that people empathize primarily with currently existing individuals, this raises fundamental ethical questions: Is there a rational justification for the ethical disregard of not-yet-existing individuals?
 How important are future individuals compared to currently existing individuals?

 Future individuals differ from present individuals only in one property – the time they live in.
 But why should we consider this property to be ethically relevant?
 From an impartial perspective, the fact that we live in a certain time does not grant this time any special ethical importance.
 For example, equally intense suffering doesn’t feel better or worse depending on the time it is experienced in.
 If we ground our activism in concern for the wellbeing of others, whether these “others” live in the distant future, or whether they are suffering presently, should not make a relevant difference.
 Sentient beings in the future deserve equal moral consideration – disadvantaging them is an unjustified form of discrimination.

 We perceive time and space in very distinct ways, but modern physics combines both concepts into four-dimensional spacetime.
 This can lead to an interesting change of perspective: The fact that time and space are interwoven and essentially similar suggests that there is no fundamental difference between temporal distance and spatial distance.
 According to this perspective, affecting a temporally distant individual in the future is similar to affecting a spatially distant individual.
 If spatial distance is ethically irrelevant, then this consideration suggests that temporal distance is also ethically irrelevant.

 Why the future is important for effective altruists